The term ‘non-financial risk’ (NFR) should be banned

 Boardrooms must eliminate this dangerous term so all risks can be framed correctly without bias.
 Operational risks are legislated because the purpose of the law or regulation is to save lives and minimise injuries.
 The focus of operational risk is maximising safety, not minimisation of financial consequences.

-The worst example of this bias is when directors or executive say something similar to ‘all risks ultimately have financial consequences‘.
+The worst example of this bias is when directors or executives say something similar to ‘all risks ultimately have financial consequences‘.
 This completely misses the point.

 - Would they be willing to tell the families of the people who died at Dreamworld that their families have been destroyed because of a non-financial risk but that ultimately the consequences for them will be financial?